-No matter your situation, you will have to make adjustments to your routines to live a healthy life and get back on track.
+No matter your situation, you must adjust your routines to live a healthy life and get back on track.

-These adjustments will help you create your ideal life, and laziness will no longer be something you will have to worry about once your start designing your dream life.
+These adjustments will help you create your ideal life, and laziness will no longer be something you will have to worry about once you start designing your dream life.

-Having a good night of sleep will help you kick-start your day with enough energy to crush all your goals.
+Having a good night’s sleep will help you kick-start your day with enough energy to crush all your goals.

 You should aim to get 7-8 hours of sleep per night to ensure you are well-rested.
 Staying motivated and getting things done will be far more complicated if you don’t sleep enough and start every new day tired.